EyeVisionsNL/views/README.md

 <b>Activelights:</b>

-This page shows the lights that are on. required piece of script in configuration.yaml
+This page shows the lights that are on. required custom:auto-entities

 <b>Floor plan:</b>